 When CREW was questioned about its uneven actions against Republicans, the group claimed this is the case because GOP politicians controlled both Congress and the White House, and thus were more likely to be the recipients of corrupting gifts.
 “Republicans are the ones in power,” Melanie Sloan told The Hill in March 2006.
 “You’re stupid to pay off a Democrat.
 They can’t do a whole lot for you.”
 After the Democrats won both houses of Congress in 2006, then-Deputy Director of CREW Naomi Seligman wrote, “Now that the Democrats are in power, they will have opportunities for corruption that were previously reserved to Republicans and it is likely we will see more Democratic corruption.”

-Between March 2004 and September 2010, CREW filed 29 complaints with the Federal Election Commission (FEC), of which 76 percent targeted Republicans or conservative-leaning groups.
-Yet, according to a select list of cases compiled by the FEC, only 40 percent of the civil penalties of $50,000 or more levied by the agency since 1980 were against Republican politicians or Republican Party supporters.
+Between March 2004 and September 2017, CREW filed 53 complaints with the Federal Election Commission (FEC), of which 81 percent targeted Republicans or conservative-leaning groups.
+Yet according to a select list of cases compiled by the FEC, only 41 percent of the civil penalties of $50,000 or more levied by the agency between 1980 and 2015 were against Republican politicians or Republican Party supporters.

-Between March 2004 to July 2010, CREW filed 28 complaints or requests for action with the House Committee on Standards of Official Conduct, better known as the House Ethics Committee.
-Of those, 75 percent targeted Republicans while only 18 percent were against Democrats.
-The remainder targeted members of both parties.
-Yet only 33 percent of members of Congress disciplined by the Committee since 1967 were Republicans, while 67 percent were Democrats.
+Between March 2004 to September 2017, CREW filed 54 complaints or requests for action with the House Committee on Standards of Official Conduct, also known as the House Ethics Committee, and the House Office of Congressional Ethics.
+Of those, 80 percent targeted Republicans while only 11 percent were against Democrats.
+The rest targeted both Republicans and Democrats.
+Yet only 35 percent of representatives disciplined since 1967 were Republicans, while 65 percent were Democrats.

 One CREW complaint, filed against Democratic Rep. Jane Harman on April 20, 2009, alleged that Harman had inappropriate dealings with the American Israeli Public Affairs Committee (AIPAC).
 Harman holds many hawkish positions on national security issues and AIPAC is often criticized by left-wing commentators.
 Other complaints against Democrats, most notably the one filed against former Democratic Rep. William Jefferson, were released long after federal investigators were on the case and newspapers had reported apparent corruption.

-Between June 2003 and April 2010 CREW filed 23 complaints or requests for action with the Senate Ethics Committee.
-Of those, 83 percent targeted Republicans and a mere 4 percent targeted Democrats.
-The rest targeted members of both parties.
+Senate Ethics Committee: Between June 2003 and September 2017 CREW filed 27 complaints or requests for action with the Senate Ethics Committee.
+Of those, 85 percent targeted Republicans and a mere four percent targeted Democrats.
+The rest targeted both Republicans and Democrats.
+Yet since 1967 the Senate Ethics Committee has only formally expelled or censured three Democratic Senators and three Republican Senators.

-Between June 2003 and September 2010, CREW requested 67 investigations by the Department of Justice and other federal agencies and law enforcement officials.
-(This also includes requests for disciplinary action by state bars.)
-Of those, 66 percent were directed against Republicans.
-Only 10 percent targeted Democrats.
-The rest targeted both Republicans and Democrats, or were nonpartisan.
+Between June 2003 and September 2017, CREW requested 97 investigations by the Department of Justice and other federal agencies and law enforcement officials.
+This also includes requests for disciplinary action by state bars and other professional licensors.
+Of those, 72 percent were directed against Republicans.
+Only nine percent targeted Democrats.
+The rest targeted both Republicans and Democrats or were nonpartisan.

-An argument could be made that since Democrats were the majority party for 31 of the past 43 years, it would make sense that they would be disproportionately responsible for ethics violations.
-But Democrats also managed to equal Republicans in ethics violations during the 12 most recent years when Republicans controlled the House of Representatives.
-Between 1995 and 2007, 17 members of Congress were officially sanctioned or been the subject of public disciplinary letters; nine were Democrats.
+An argument could be made that since Democrats were the majority party for 32 of the past 49 years, it would make sense that they would be disproportionately responsible for ethics violations.
+But Democrats also managed to equal Republicans in ethics violations during the 18 most recent years when Republicans controlled the House of Representatives.
+Between 1995-2007 and 2011-2017, 23 members of Congress were officially sanctioned or were the subject of public disciplinary letters; 11 were Democrats.

 CREW’s contention that it focuses much of its firepower against Republicans because they are more corrupt is not supported by the facts.